Student Lets In Canterbury, Kent

 "I stayed in a well-furnished, cosy house in a decent neighbourhood.
 The landlord was always easy to contact and quick to take care of any minor problems that arose.
 Perfect student house."

 "I would greatly recommend renting a property from Stephen Dean and the others.
 Apart from my house being very well located for the University of Kent (<10 mins walk) it was superbly kept and in very good condition."

-£420 pcmIdeal For UKC19/20 TWO ROOMS LEFT - NO SUMMER RENT - INDIVIDUALS AND PART GROUPS -THE RENT INCLUDES UTILITY BILLS.
+£420 pcmIdeal For UKC19/20 ONE ROOM LEFT - NO SUMMER RENT - THE RENT INCLUDES UTILITY BILLS.
 Great 5 double bed property conveniently located for students at both Universities, with a perfectly located bus stop just outside your front door!
 Through the front door you are in the large open plan living/dinning room...

 E. H. Group Help You Find The Best Student Houses In Canterbury

 So to give you a better idea of where E. H. Group sits in the scheme of things regarding student lettings companies in Canterbury.

 We could tell you about the number of years we've been helping student get their ideal houses.

 We could go on about how many students have stayed in our accommodation and that E. H. Group is run by the same people who run Student Places.

 We could do that, but we prefer to let you know that it's all about you and finding your ideal student place.
 After all, you only have to see our testimonials to see that we've done our job in the past and will continue to serve you and other folk in your position in the future.

 You want to find a good quality house that suits you and friends for a reasonable amount of rent.